willypelz/customer-app/README.md

 In order to run the feature test that was written
 	`php ./vendor/bin/phpunit`
-when you want to generate a coverage
-`php ./vendor/bin/phpunit --coverage-html ./coverage`

-This generates html report files in the application in the coverage folder, which can be located in the root directory

 ### Important
 Ensure you setup xdebug on your system. <small> [Xdebug Setup for local machine (xampp)](https://medium.com/d6-digital/installing-xdebug-for-xampp-with-php-in-windows-d2b750861118) </small>